-PHOENIX - A small tribe whose reservation lies deep in a gorge off the Grand Canyon is suspending its tourism operations "for the foreseeable future."
+GRAND CANYON NATIONAL PARK - A small tribe whose reservation lies deep in a gorge off the Grand Canyon is suspending its tourism operations for the rest of 2022.

-Due to surging cases of coronavirus, the Havasupai Tribe has extended its tourism ban until June 1, 2022.
+The Havasupai Tribe had previously extended its tourism ban until June 1, 2022, due to COVID-19.

-Tribal officials say anyone who reservations and has not already re-booked will be rescheduled for the same date in 2023.
-No further reservations will be accepted for the 2022 season.
+Reservations through 2022 that have not already been rebooked will be rescheduled for the same date in 2023.
+No further reservations will be taken for next year at this time.

 More information on reservations can be found at www.havasupaireservations.com.